MrFishPL/md-fellowship-searchbot/README.md

 - Command: `/sync`
 - Request URL: Your server URL that handles commands (or use Socket Mode)
 - Short Description: "Sync messages from all public channels"
-- Usage Hint: Just type /sync
+- Usage Hint: Just type /sync.
+Admin only

 For the broadcast command:
-- Command: `/broadcast`
+- Command: `/start-search`
 - Request URL: Your server URL that handles commands (or use Socket Mode)
-- Short Description: "Send a message to all users in the workspace"
+- Short Description: "Starts the conversation"
-- Usage Hint: "[message]"
+- Usage Hint: Just type /start-search

 5. Save changes